aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 | Repair active | On | Off or periodic | Low-disk pre-repair diagnostic collection is ready; periodic ordinary FITS is optional. |
 | Repair active | On | Invalid interval | Diagnostic FITS remain the pre-repair calibration source.
 Correct the malformed ordinary FITS interval or turn ordinary saving off. |
 | Repair active | Off | Any | Ordinary FITS are post-repair and cannot be relied on as the original bad mosaic.
 Enable diagnostic FITS, or switch to Exclude Only and use Every Image. |

+**Preceding RAW FITS** is an overlay on every row where purple-frame handling and **Bad + following RAW FITS** are both active.
+When enabled, the facts show `On (one-frame memory cache)` and the same single capture-outlook message adds that compatible good/purple/good triplets can be collected without saving every image, together with the RAM and disk tradeoff.
+If either parent is off, the child fact is shown as inactive and it does not change the outcome.
+Leaving the child disabled preserves every message and behavior in the table above.

 An invalid or sub-one-day retention value adds one warning that automatic saved FITS search is unavailable while manual upload remains usable.
 FITS